roganjeong/Trump-Tweets-Analysis/README.md

 the analysis of the influence of Trump's tweets

 # Introduction
 Trump's tweets are known for the dramatic change they cause to the international economy.
-There are even archieves of Trump's tweets, which I utilized on the parts of my analysis.
+There are even archieves ( [click here to fo one of the archieves](http://www.trumptwitterarchive.com/) ) of Trump's tweets, which I utilized on the parts of my analysis.

+# Details

-## Analysis Details
+## Analysis
 - **Language :** Python
 - **Version :** 3.7.4
 - **Tool :** JupyterLab

-## Models Used
+## Models

-## Data Collection
+## Data

-##